How to Taper off Alcohol

 Is Quitting Alcohol Cold Turkey Dangerous?

 Quitting alcohol cold turkey can be very dangerous.
-Although it may seem like the best way to stop alcohol use is to stop drinking right away, this is not the case.
+While it is generally the medically recommended method of stopping alcohol, it requires medical supervision to be safe.
 Quitting cold turkey can shock your system since it has become used to functioning with alcohol.

 What Happens to Your Body When You Stop Drinking Alcohol?

 Heavy drinking causes changes in your brain.
-In particular, it alters the neurotransmitter gamma-aminobutyric acid (GABA).
-When you drink a lot over a long period, your brain reduces the amount of GABA it makes.
-This means that if you quit drinking cold turkey, your brain will not have enough GABA.
+In particular, it alters neurotransmitter gamma-aminobutyric acid (GABA) receptors.
+When you drink a lot over a long period, your brain reduces sensitivity to GABA.
+This means that if you quit drinking cold turkey, your brain will not be sensitive enough to GABA.
 This can cause your brain to become hyper-excitable and leads to withdrawal symptoms.

 - Increased heart rate